The following action steps provide ideas to help keep employees engaged while working during the COVID-19 pandemic:

 3. Prioritize communication.

 You feel more engaged when you feel like you’re part of a team.
-When working from home or safely distancing in-person, it can be hard to remember that you are not alone and that you are part of a team.
-Some ways that you can help foster a sense of community while maintaining social distancing:
+When working from in-person or from home, it can be hard to stay connected and be part of a team.
+Some ways that you can help foster a sense of community while maintaining following safety regulations include:

 - Communicate often with colleagues and with your supervisor.
 Offer support, share ideas, and talk about challenges and opportunities you are experiencing in this current environment.